ThioJoe/EditClipboardContents/README.md

 ### 5. Advanced Features
 - Timed refresh capability
   - Set custom delay for automatic clipboard refresh
+  - This might be useful to see if an app sets different clipboard data while certain actions are occurring, during which you wouldn't be able to normally click the refresh button
 - Progress tracking for format loading
 - Debug console available (launch with `-console` argument)
 - Presentation of underlying data structures for supported formats